Samsung Galaxy Tab 3 vs Microsoft Surface Pro 64GB

 IPS (In-Plane Switching) is a technology used for LCDs.
 It was designed to overcome the main limitations of normal TFTs TN-matrices: relatively slow response times, small viewing angles and low quality color reproduction.

-Significantly more internal storage
+Clearly more internal storage

 48 GB more internal storage